curry-packages/currypp/README.md

 Here, `langtag` is a tag indicating the kind of integrated language, and `expression` is an expression of this language.

-If `` or '' are used in the expression itself, the enclosing accents need to be of higher number than the inner graves, i.e., the following integrated code expression is also allowed:
+If enclosing accents are used in the expression itself, the actual enclosing accents need to be of a higher number than the inner graves, i.e., the following integrated code expression is also allowed:

     ````langtag expression''''